Murdo-C/captainmurdo.github.io/work.md

 ---

+## Strategy & Customer Proposition Development
+### Large UK Building Society
+Customer Strategy Manager for a corporate strategy development project, with a strong focus on customer needs and digital propositions.
+Worked with the executive team to develop the product-based financial baseline, customer cohort analysis, business model options and future product value propositions.
+The team ultimately delivered four future business model options, including market size and financial projections, for consideration and approval by the organisation’s board.

+---

 ## User Research & Service Design
 ### Devolved Government
 I was the user research lead for the discovery phase of a digital service design project ([Digital Marketplace opportunity information](https://www.digitalmarketplace.service.gov.uk/digital-outcomes-and-specialists/opportunities/5443)).
 At the outset I was responsible for ethics approval before conducting the user research interviews and sense-making analysis to allow the team to move into the design of the service blueprint and prototype digital catalogue.